Abu-al-Hun/Quran-Radio/README.md

 ## About Us

-Skoda Team is a dedicated group of developers working together on various projects.
+Wick! is a dedicated group of developers working together on various projects.
 Our mission is to collaborate and create innovative solutions that make a difference.
 We are passionate about coding, learning, and growing together.

 ## Projects